The turn of the year commonly brings with it the declaration or renewal of resolutions, personal and corporate, private and public.

 Methodists have a very particular way of renewing their faith commitment known as the Covenant Service.
 Traditionally held at the beginning of January, some congregations also hold a Covenant Service in September, at the outset of the new Church year.

 Created in 1755 by John Wesley, this form of service encapsulates his understanding of Christian discipleship as a relationship with God – something like a marriage; between human beings on the one side (both as a community and as individuals) on the one side and God in Christ on the other (cf. Ephesians 5.21-33).
 You can read more about the Covenant Service, its origin and implications, on the Methodist Church website.
+For the lectionary readings suggested for the Covenant Service, see below.

 John’s brother, Charles, wrote a number of hymns especially suited for use during the Covenant Service, including Come, let us use the grace divine (StF 549), Forth in thy name, O Lord, I go (StF 550) and Let him to whom we now belong (StF 557), while John himself translated a text by Joachim Lange that includes words central to John’s own Covenant prayer: “Now, O my God, you have my soul, / no longer mine, but yours I am” (StF 562).